sb689/BakingApp/README.md

 ## Project Overview
 This is a baking recipe application developed for the Android platform as part of an online course.
 Users can select a recipe and watch video-guided steps to complete it.
 This is a production-ready state app, which involves finding and handling error cases, adding accessibility features, adding a widget, exploring libraries.
+Built this project while working on Udacity Android developer nanodegree.

 ## Requirements
 - The app should display recipes from a provided network resource.